fjb2020/darktable-scripts/DxO_PureRAW-Readme.md

             version 3 /Applications/DxO PureRAW 3
             version 4 /Applications/DxO PureRAW 4

-    DxO 4 Staging Folder (ignore this setting if you have version 3) A folder to be used by pureRAW 4 for temporary storage of the processed files
+    DxO 4/5 Staging Folder (ignore this setting if you have version 3) A folder to be used by pureRAW 4 or 5 for temporary storage of the processed files

-    DxO 4 Timeout
+    DxO 4/5 Timeout
-        Set the maximum time in minutes the script should wait for pureRAW 4 to process an image.
+        Set the maximum time in minutes the script should wait for pureRAW 4 or 5 to process an image.
 If not set a default of 2 minutes seconds will be used.
         A range of 0 to 30 is allowed.
         See notes below for an explanation of this parameter